 9. Corked Wine: Screw Tops are better technology, but not quite as romantic

-10. Offline Voting: No more “hanging chads” and imagine the percentage of voter increase when you can do it with a click of a button from your house.
-Even better, the results will be real-time.
+10. Offline Voting: No more “hanging chads” and imagine the percentage of voter increasing when you can do it with a click of a button from your house.
+Even better, the results will be in real-time.